sibala/api-utveckling-fed24d/Lecture-03/README.md

 # Exercises

 ## Exercise 01-express-refactored
-- Refactor your Post-API til routes and controllers, liek we did in the lesson
+- Refactor your Post-API til routes and controllers, like we did in the lesson

 ## Exercise 02-client-with-errorhandling